Breastfeeding

 They’re tanking up for a longer stretch of sleep.
 Lots of babies cluster feed in the evening and then give you their longest sleep stretch of the night right after.
 It’s a feature, not a bug.
 Your baby is filling the tank.
 (If night feeds are the part you’re dreading, we have a full guide on making those easier too.)

 They’re hitting a growth spurt.
-Growth spurts commonly happen around day 7 to 10, week 3, week 6, month 3, and month 6.
+Baby growth spurts commonly happen around day 7 to 10, week 3, week 6, month 3, and month 6.
 During a spurt, your baby needs more calories and more of the developmental comfort that nursing provides.
 Cluster feeding is how they get both.

 When does cluster feeding happen?